foselab/foselab.github.io/_pages/positions.md

 ___

-Service location: Dalmine (BG) - where the engineering campus @UniBG is located.
+**Service location**: Dalmine (BG) - where the engineering campus @UniBG is located.

-Bergamo is a small city, yes it is very rich in history and culture (see the recent article https://www.ft.com/content/02497aca-c22d-431e-918f-011b91406ef1) Salary follows the rate fixed at the national level (details in the call).
+Bergamo is a small city, yes it is very rich in history and culture (see the recent article <https://www.ft.com/content/02497aca-c22d-431e-918f-011b91406ef1>) Salary follows the rate fixed at the national level (details in the call).
 A tax benefit is provided to researchers coming from abroad.
 Additional personal funds are also offered on top of the salary, and several university calls for research funding can also support the researcher for traveling and research collaborations.